 Documentary About Garai Makaya

-This year I will take on a New World Record Endurance Challenge on my ElliptiGO bike - aiming to ride 2,700km (1,700-miles) across Britain, from Land's End to John o'Groats and back again - in order to raise awareness and funding for a project very close to my heart (a documentary film about my late brother, the skydiver Garai Makaya, and the skydiving community he built in Botswana).
+From 24th June 2018 I will take on a New World Record Endurance Challenge on my ElliptiGO bike - aiming to ride 2,700km (1,700-miles) across Britain, from Land's End to John o'Groats and back again - in order to raise awareness and funding for a project very close to my heart (a documentary film about my late brother, the skydiver Garai Makaya, and the skydiving community he built in Botswana).

 On the 11th February 2017 Garai Makaya passed away in a skydiving accident in South Africa.
 Garai had been a pioneer in the skydiving and adventure tourism movement in Botswana, touching many lives and making what many considered to be an extreme sport more accessible - and relevant - to 'everyday people'.